 £50 per 1 hour session (couple)

-I am a member and registered with BACP (British Association of Counsellors and Psychotherapists) and continue my professional development by meeting regularly with a group of counsellors and attending monthly supervision.
+I am a member and registered with ACC (Association Of Christian Counsellors) and continue my professional development by meeting regularly with counsellors and attending monthly supervision.
 I also attend professional development days throughout the year.
-I am currently completing a BA degree in Integrative counselling.